Warwolt/warwolt.github.io/_posts/2023-07-09-creating-an-equilateral-triangle.md

 \end{equation}
 $$

+An axiom is a statement that is accepted as true as the basis for an argument.

-To prove this, we'll use Axiom 1 from the *Elements*:
+To prove $(3)$, we'll use Axiom 1 from the *Elements*:

 > Things which equal the same thing also equal one another.